stanton26/AppDefense/labs/v2/horizon-lab.md

     ![Desktops-pool4](https://s3-us-west-2.amazonaws.com/horizon-workshop/Screenshots/Desktops-pool4.png)
 5. Click **OK**

-Entitle Users to the Pools, to access it later with those users:
+Entitle Users to the Pools, in order to be able to access the desktops later.

 1. Click on **Entitlements**
-2. Click **add entitlments**
+2. Click **Add Entitlments**
-3. click **add**
+3. click **Add**
 4. Search in **Name/user name** for **Workshop** you will find two users.
 5. Select both users and click **OK**
     ![Desktops-pool6](https://s3-us-west-2.amazonaws.com/horizon-workshop/Screenshots/Desktops-pool6.png)
-6. click **finish**
+6. Click **Finish**

 Go back to your **vSphere Web Client** and watch the the provisioning in the task list: It will take around 5-10 min to have the desktops available.

 ## External Access

-Now we will make your Horizon environment available from external.
+The next step will be to enable your Horizon environment to be accessed externally.

-1. Go to your VMC console.
+1. Go to your VMC console
 2. Go to your SDDC
 3. Go to **Networking and Security** tab
 4. On the left site go to **Public IPs**